corrode/corrode.github.io/content/blog/prototyping/index.md

 Now we have a clear distinction between an active enrollment and a waitlisted enrollment.
 What's better is that we encapsulate the details of each state in the enum variants.
-We can never have someone on the waitlist without a waitlist position.
+We can never have someone on the waitlist without a position in said list.

-This is just *one* example of how we could model enrollments, but just think about how much more complicated this would be in a dynamic language or a language that doesn't support tagged unions like Rust does.
+Just think about how much more complicated this would be in a dynamic language or a language that doesn't support tagged unions like Rust does.

 In summary, iterating on your data model is the crucial part of any prototyping phase.
 The result of this phase is not the code, but a *deeper understanding of the problem domain itself*.